-Every time you get knocked down or pushed around, or see things like Newtown or Boston, you grieve and doubt and yearn for it to make sense.
+Every time you get knocked down or pushed around, or see things like 9/11 or Boston or Paris, you grieve and doubt and yearn for it to make sense.

 My friend Oswald Chambers has something to say about this:

 Tenacity is the supreme effort of a man refusing to believe that his hero is going to be conquered.